jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - identifying and establishing availability of communication partners
             - determining resource availability and
             - synchronizing communication
+        - Uses data streams
     - Presentation Layer (6)
         - Responsible for transforming data into the format that any system following the OSI model can understand
+        - JPEG, ASCII, MIDI etc are used at the presentation lay
         - Associated tasks:
             - data representation
             - character conversion
             - data compression
             - data encryption
+         - Uses data streams
     - Session Layer (5)
         - Responsible for establishing, maintaining, and terminating communication sessions between two computers
         - Three communication session phases: